Skip to Content

 Faux moth under-wings

-7. Next, before putting the moths together, play around with the different combinations of upcycled denim wings and scrap fabric wings for each moth.
+Step 7: Before putting the moths together, experiment with different combinations of upcycled denim wings and scrap fabric wings for each moth.

 Playing around with wing combinations.

-8. Once you have decided on the moth’s wings, it’s time to put them together.
+Step 8: Once you decide on the moth’s wings, it’s time to assemble them.
 I used super glue gel with a brush for this.
 Firstly, I brushed the moth’s body sides with a small amount of glue.

 Gluing the wing to the body